 Back to top

-The Merchant Marine Act of 1920, commonly called the Jones Act after its sponsor Washington Senator Wesley Jones, regulates maritime commerce in this country.
+The Jones Act, officially known as the Merchant Marine Act of 1920, was established to support the American maritime industry.
+Before the Jones Act, maritime laws in the United States were less protective of sailors and maritime workers, often leaving them without adequate legal options in the event of injury or unfair treatment at sea.
 The Jones Act legislatively overruled prior Supreme Court precedent—The Osceola—that prevented seamen from recovering for injuries caused by officers or crew.
 Congress determined seamen should have this right because of their exposure to the “perils of the sea.”

 For on-the-job injuries, the rights of seamen are superior to those of land-based workers and even other maritime workers, like longshoremen.
 The Jones Act gives seamen who suffer injury or are killed during their employment the right to seek justice through civil courts.
 Unlike most workers, they have the right to sue their employer in tort and have a jury trial.

-Examples of accidents that occur on vessels include the following:
+Some examples of accidents (and damages) that occur on vessels include the following:

 • Amputated finger(s) while bringing in nets